 The title started off with a strong emphasis on adventure, fantasy, SF and super-heroine stories, but the brilliant Jinty resource site notes some of these elements gave way to more traditional stories on orphans and ballet.

 Over on Great News for All Readers, David Moloney notes it’s his understanding Sally‘s circulation figures were hit hard by industrial action, which may have prompted the change of style, but it didn’t save the title from cancellation and merger after just 21 months of weekly publication.

-His credits (he often slipped his name into panels of strips he worked on) include “The Ghostly Galleon” in Shiver and Shake; “The House of Dolman” for Valiant (a strip perhaps more associated with Eric Bradbury); several “Gypsy Rose” tales for Jinty; “Mam’selle X” and “Jacey” for June and School Friend; “Tennis Star Toni” for June (published in 1961); “Rat-Trap” for COR!!; “Belinda Bookworm”, “Sister in the Shadows” “Star Struck Sister” and “Witch Hazel” for Tammy (the latter reprinted in Katy, and in the Spanish comic Pecosa (Freckles), from MC Ediciones; and “Jump, Jump, Julia” for Tammy and Jinty (one of his later strips).
+His credits (he often slipped his name into panels of strips he worked on) include “The Ghostly Galleon” in Shiver and Shake; “The House of Dolman” for Valiant (a strip perhaps more associated with Eric Bradbury); several “Gypsy Rose” tales for Jinty; “Mam’selle X” and “Jacey” for June and School Friend; “Tennis Star Toni” for June (published in 1961); “Rat-Trap” for COR!!; “Belinda Bookworm”, “Sister in the Shadows” “Star Struck Sister” and “Witch Hazel” for Tammy (the latter reprinted in Katy, and in the Spanish comic Pecosa (Freckles), from MC Ediciones; and “Jump, Jump, Julia” for Tammy and Jinty (one of his final strips, before his untimely death).

 He continued to work from his Margate studio until his death in February 1982.
 His son, Riccardo Giorgetti, owned many of his originals.

 The Treasury of British Comics Girls Comics Collections (Amazon Affiliate Links)